-Departmental Policies
+Program Policies

-The Department of Foundation Studies follows all the policies and procedures of the College.
+The Intensive English Program follows all the policies and procedures of the College.
 It is important to note that, like all Colleges and Universities, all students are expected to strictly apply the policies on Plagiarism and Collusion.
 Any other person's intellectual ideas or copyrighted material used should either have the written permission of the copyright holder or be fully referenced according to the rules for academic use.